ethanlaj/Life/README.md

 # Life

-A 300 by 300 pixels version of [https://playgameoflife.com/
-](John Conway's Game of Life), written in Java.
+A 300 by 300 pixels version of (https://playgameoflife.com/)[John Conway's Game of Life], written in Java.